 Students taking Pre-Health courses are only permitted to be enrolled in 12 active credits concurrently.
 Future session registration is allowed if the start dates and end dates do not overlap.
 Once a course grade has been submitted the course is no longer considered active.
 Active course enrollment is defined as a course that is in progress and does not have a final grade or a registration status of withdrawn or dropped.

-For withdrawals between Week 2 (which begins the second Thursday) through Tuesday, 11:59 PM ET at the end of Week 4:
+For withdrawals between Week 3 (which begins the third Thursday) through Tuesday, 11:59 PM ET at the end of Week 4:

 For any questions, please reference emails received from your Student Support Team or contact Student Support: prehealth@une.edu